This post may contain affiliate links. Please read my disclosure policy.

 4.75 from 4 votes

-These Candy Bar Monster Cookies are packed with oats, peanut butter, and chocolate candy for a fun twist on the fan-favorite cookie using leftover holiday candy.
-These cookies, while still a sweet treat, are a healthier take on the traditional monster cookie and are are naturally gluten-free, dairy-free and made with natural sweeteners.
+These Gluten Free Monster Cookies are packed with oats, peanut butter, and chocolate candy bar pieces for a fun twist on the fan-favorite cookie using leftover holiday candy!

 Servings 9 cookies